Jeanne2223/JLee/Scenario_D.md

 Hi Ranchodas,

 We are glad to hear of your opportunity to do your internship at Microsoft.
-We understand that this is a rare opportunity and we want you to succeed.
+We understand that this is a rare opportunity and we hope for your success.

 As per your request, you have been moved to *Observer* status for the CodePath Android Course this semester.
 Please take note of the list below to know what being an *Observer* means .
 1. You have lifetime access to the course material and can study it at your own pace.